 In this tennis string guide, let us explain one of the main and most important racquet components called String.
 The string is as important for the racket as the brain is important for the human body, or the engine is important for the car.
 When you search for a racquet, you must focus on a string because it is the only thing that makes contact with the ball.

-Let us assure you that this article will provide you enough information to understand the best tennis racquet strings, its importance, types, and much more.
+Let us assure you that this article will provide you with enough information to understand the best tennis racquet strings, their importance, types, and much more.